-Damage to the myelin sheath (eg, by injury or Guillain-Barré syndrome) can often be repaired by surviving Schwann cells in about 6 to 12 wk.
+Damage to the myelin sheath (eg, by injury or Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is an acute, usually rapidly progressive but self-limited inflammatory polyneuropathy characterized by muscular weakness and mild distal sensory loss.
+Cause is thought... read more ) can often be repaired by surviving Schwann cells in about 6 to 12 weeks.

 After axonal damage, the fiber regrows within the Schwann cell tube at about 1 mm/day once the pathologic process ends.
 However, regrowth may be misdirected, causing aberrant innervation (eg, of fibers in the wrong muscle, of a touch receptor at the wrong site, or of a temperature instead of a touch receptor).

 Regeneration is impossible when the cell body dies and is unlikely when the axon is completely lost.

 Deficits defined by history and examination

 Attention to clinical clues to peripheral nervous system disorders

 History should focus on type of symptom, onset, progression, and location, as well as information about potential causes (eg, family history, toxic exposures, past medical disorders).